 The following is a short guide to help you make the most out of the Stats Bolt-on.

-Go to My Record Label > Charts and you’ll see three buttons in an orange area at the top.
+Go to My School > Charts and you’ll see three buttons in an orange area at the top.

 Click the first button to see three time graphs summarising your school’s data, including the Average Rock Speed.